ElemeFE/element/examples/docs/en-us/color.md

 ### Neutral Color

-Neutral colors are used for text, background and border colors.
+Neutral colors are for text, background and border colors.
 You can use different neutral colors to represent the hierarchical structure.

 <el-row :gutter="12">
   <el-col :span="6">